jessicafeng825/Hui-feng-Portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hui Feng is a student who is studying at CMU Entertainment Technology center.
+I am a capable and consistent problem-solver who is very willing to sink my teeth into technical research or problem-solving.
+I am also a very helpful and easy-going person, very willing to help others to solve problems, and good at interpersonal communication and cooperation with others to solve problems.
+What's more, I am progressive-minded, in tune with new developments in my field, and always keep my mind open to learning new things. here are my skillsets:

--Good command of C# code writing and the realization of in-game rendering effects.
+◎Good command of C# code writing and the realization of in-game rendering effects.

--Hands-on experiences in  commercial game engines,especially Unity.
+◎Hands-on experiences in  commercial game engines,especially Unity.

--Familiar with C++ language foundation, including related knowledge of object-oriented and container.
+◎Familiar with C++ language foundation, including related knowledge of object-oriented and container.

--Great understanding of the relevant knowledge and algorithms of computer graphics, such as rendering pipelines, shaders, etc.
+◎Great understanding of the relevant knowledge and algorithms of computer graphics, such as rendering pipelines, shaders, etc.

--Proficient in using the shader language of CG and HLSL, such as the writing of CG under the unity build-in pipeline, and the writing of HLSL under the unity URP pipeline.
+◎Proficient in using the shader language of CG and HLSL, such as the writing of CG under the unity build-in pipeline, and the writing of HLSL under the unity URP pipeline.
 Understand the basics of GLSL language.

--Great understanding of PBR principle and texturing.
+◎Great understanding of PBR principle and texturing.

--Experience using Substance Designer and Photoshop.
+◎Experience using Substance Designer and Photoshop.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Hui_Feng_Technical_Artist.pdf" "newtab" >}}resumé{{< /staticref >}}.